azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 **Step-1: Setup**
 0. Setup the latest version of the AzSK following the installation instructions for your organization.
-(For MSIT use https://aka.ms/azsdkdocs).
+(For CSE use https://aka.ms/devopskit/onboarding).
 1. Open the PowerShell ISE and login to your Azure account (using **Login-AzureRmAccount**).
 2. Run the '**Install-AzSKContinuousAssurance**' command with required parameters given in below table.